ethberlinzwei/KnowledgeBase/resources/cosmos.md

 The Cosmos-SDK is a framework for building multi-asset public Proof-of-Stake (PoS) blockchains, like the Cosmos Hub, as well as permissionned Proof-Of-Authority (PoA) blockchains.

 For more details click [here](https://cosmos.network/intro).
+Check out our developer portal for more [resources] (https://cosmos.network/developers) .